 As far as the cost of a custody evaluation, parental fitness evaluation, or visitation evaluation, the court-appointed custody evaluators, visitation evaluators, or parental fitness evaluators may be paid by one party, by both parties equally, or by both parties in a manner proportionate to their income.
 For example, if totaling both parties’ incomes, mother earns 60% of the income and father earns 40% of the income, often the court might require the mother to pay 60% of the evaluation cost.
 However, the parties can agree to any other division of the cost of these evaluations.

 For more information on Custody Evaluations, scheduling an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.